Southern Yakutia (Sakha)

 That he had failed in his political dreams was basically

 true.
-In 1970, the enthusiastic rising politician and highly skilled civil
+1970 was the year the enthusiastic rising politician and highly skilled

-engineer rattled some communist apparatchiks by embarking on a course to revive
+civil engineer rattled some communist apparatchiks by embarking on a course to

-the 1830s plan to construct a railway line from the northern shores of Lake
+revive the 1830s plan to construct a railway line from the northern shores of

-Baikal to the pacific coast.
+Lake Baikal to the Pacific coast.
 It took him a while to convince many of his

 detractors to see it as a project that would open up the northern sections of